Destruction totale de certains quartiers de Gaza © Mohammed Baba

 Payer avec Payconiq en flashant ce qr code

-Gaza: An unprecedented humanitarian crisis
+In Gaza: an unprecedented humanitarian crisis

 Hôpital indonésien de Rafah, Gaza.
 27 décembre, 2023© MSF